-It is the responsibility of the Town to maintain the park areas in good condition for a variety of uses, both for current residents and guests and for future generations of Grovers and their friends.
+It is the responsibility of the Town to maintain the park areas and Lake in good condition for a variety of their intended uses, both for current residents and guests and for future generations of Grovers and their friends.
 The popularity of certain sports, games, or activities will wax and wane with succeeding generations and town regulations should provide flexibility for these changes.
+The Town is also responsible for maintaining the Forest Preserve for its habitat value to include restoration of degraded areas and protection of the forest ecosystem.
+The next section 6.0 describes the Forest Preserve in more detail.